arturmatlega/instalguru-blog-en/_drafts/how-to-choose-floor-underlayment-a-practical-guide-the-best-flooring-underlayment.md

 noindex: false

 ---
 ## What is the best floor underlayment?
-Why using an uderlay for laminate flooring?
+Why using an underlay for laminate flooring?

 Before you start laying the plank flooring, make sure to properly secure it.
 Underlayment, or underlay, is a layer or material placed under the planks. **It generally works as a protection.**